 - Users are encouraged to request Fee for Service (FFS) whenever possible, to reduce traffic flow.
 A new email address (ARCTechServices@bccrc.ca) has been created to accept all FFS and CM Requests, moving forward (http://my.bccrc.ca/index.php/documents/documents/arc/fee-for-service-ffs-and-colony-management-cm-requests). - The ARC Team shifts are 7:00am 3:00pm; 8:00am 4:00pm; 9:00am 5:00pm.
 Please consider these times, in your entry plans, to avoid bottlenecks in the change rooms.
-A maximum of two people will be permitted at a time, and distancing signage will be placed in the B4 corridor, shortly. - Please limit time in the ARC to immediate tasks, to ensure equitable space management. - Procedure room occupancy is limited to one person per BSC.
-Continue to use the Resource Booking Calendar to book BSCs.
+A maximum of three people will be permitted at a time. - Please limit time in the ARC to immediate tasks, to ensure equitable space management. - Procedure room occupancy is limited to one person per BSC.
+Continue to use the Resource Booking Calendar to book BSCs. - Researchers who need to use a cage change station (CCS) must email ARCHusbandryStaff@bccrc.ca in advance, noting the number of people arriving, so that the cage changing schedule for ARC staff can be changed around the researcher's visit, and to ensure there is no overlap with other researchers.
+Occupancy is limited to three people per room.

-- Researchers who need to use a cage change station (CCS) must email ARCHusbandryStaff@bccrc.ca in advance, so that the cage changing schedule for ARC staff can be changed around the researcher's visit, and to ensure there is no overlap with other researchers.
-Occupancy is limited to two people per room. - Researcher access to the offices is limited to the use of the printers/scanners, only, with priority given to the ARC Team.
+- Researcher access to the offices is limited to the use of the printers/scanners, only, with priority given to the ARC Team.
 Laptops, or tablets, are available in all animal rooms.
-Additional computer work will need to be completed in the lab's office space, or at home. - If computer use is necessary, please disinfect keyboard, mouse, tabletop and printer, before you leave. - The lunch room is limited to the ARC Team only, with a maximum of two people at a time.
+Additional computer work will need to be completed in the lab's office space, or at home. - If computer use is necessary, please disinfect keyboard, mouse, tabletop and printer, before you leave. - The lunch room is limited to the ARC Team only, with a maximum of three people at a time.